adriadescals/ArcticFires/README.md

 	- Plots presented in the paper.
 	- The folder also contains the R script “u01_SEM.R” for structural equation modeling.

 - The zip files “Arctic_BA_Sentinel2_2019-2020_v1-1.zip” and “Arctic_BA_Landsat78_2019-2020_v1-1.zip” contain the geotiff files for the 2019 and 2020 burned area maps created using Sentinel-2 and Landsat-7 and -8 images.
-Burned area maps can be visualized at https://adriadescals.users.earthengine.app/view/arctic-burnedarea-sentinel2
+These burned area maps can be visualized at https://adriadescals.users.earthengine.app/view/arctic-burnedarea-sentinel2

 Adrià Descals - a.descals@creaf.uab.cat CREAF - Centre de Recerca Ecològica i Aplicacions Forestals